viha-sharma/Jarvis-AI-Desktop-Virtual-Assistant/README.md

 23. Performing arithmetic calculations
 24. Telling you random programming jokes
 25. Currency conversion (INR, USD, CAD, EUR, CNY, DKK)
-26. Flip a coin
+26. Flipping a coin
-27. Roll a dice
+27. Rolling a dice
 28. Teaching you something new - using RandomHowTo function from WikiHow library
 29. Remembering your name and changing your name as well
 30. Jarvis can rap Eminem's Rap God (explicit version)